johnwcowan/r7rs-work/CoreSexps.md

   * Symbols: `/[$a-z][a-zA-Z0-9_-]*`.
     Symbols that distinguish between upper and lower case or between `-` and `_` may not interoperate.
     By convention, symbols beginning with `$` are meta-symbols and have special purposes.

-  * There should be a representation of null (not the same as the empty list or false), but there is no agreement on what it is.
+    Neither /nil/ nor /null/ matches a symbol, because the first is used for the null object (see below) and the second has special properties in Common Lisp.

+  * Null object (distinct Boolean false, and the empty list):  `/null/`.

-  * There should be a representation for booleans, but there is no agreement on what they are.
+  * Booleans: There is no agreement on a common representation, so this SRFI standardizes on `/#t/` and `/#f/`.
+    These are native in Scheme, and aren't used for anything in Elisp or in the standard Common Lisp readtable (to which they can be easily added).

+  * Mappings (including hash tables):
+    There is no standard representation in any Lisp, so this SRFI standardizes on `#{` followed by alternating keys and values followed by `}`, under the influence of Python and JSON.

-  * Whitespace outside strings is ignored completely.
+  * Whitespace outside strings is ignored completely, except for separating numbers and identifiers from adjacent numbers and identifiers.
+    Commas are considered whitespace.
     Whitespace by itself is not a valid S-expression.

   * `;` except in strings introduces a comment